 The dubstep monster

 Massive from Native Instruments is the plugin that fuelled the dubstep movement.
-Artists like Skrillex and Rusko latched onto Massive as soon as it was released, and it become the go to source for that growling wobble bass.
+Artists like Skrillex and Rusko latched onto Massive as soon as it was released, and it became the go-to source for that growling wobble bass.

-Massive X is the long awaited sequel to Massive, although it’s not a direct replacement.
+Massive X is the long-awaited sequel to Massive, although it’s not a direct replacement.
 At heart, it’s still a wavetable synth, actually, it’s arguably the best wavetable synth VST there is.
-It has two oscillators rather then three found in the original Massive.
-The good news is, those two oscillators sport over 170 wavetables, far more than the original.
+It has two oscillators rather than three found in the original Massive.
+The good news is those two oscillators sport over 170 wavetables, far more than the original.

-Included in those wavetables are remastered versions of some Massive classic like Crusher and Scrapyard.
+Included in those wavetables are remastered versions of some Massive classics like Crusher and Scrapyard.
 It also had double the number of wavetable modes as the original Massive with 10.